gromacs/gromacs/docs/user-guide/file-formats.rst

 itp
 ---

-The itp file extension stands for include toplogy.
+The itp file extension stands for include topology.
 These files are included in topology files (with the :ref:`top` extension).

 .. _log: